thegetty/quire-docs/content/resources/workshop.md

 **PC**:

  1. Open the Start menu
- 2. Select "Windows Powershell" and hit enter
+ 2. Select "Windows Powershell" (Windows name for the command-line shell) and hit enter
  3. Type `~` and hit enter to ensure you are in User and not Administrator mode.
  4. Type `ls` in Powershell to list the contents of your computer's home directory
  5. Click File Explorer